How to Become DevSecOps Engineer-DevSecOps Career Path

 What Does a DevSecOps Engineer Do?

-• Adopt a risk-based approach to security, focusing on the most critical assets and vulnerabilities.
+- Take a security risk-based approach, focusing on all important but most critical assets and vulnerabilities.

 Challenges Faced by DevSecOps Engineers